RizsimStudiosOfficial/G-music-Incredibox-App-Port-Source/README.md

-# Incredibox 20 Polos Mod Template Source Code
+# G Music Incredibox App Port
-welcome to the 20 polos PC template Source Code here you can use it for making PC ports for your mods I guess
+this page is the webapp page this is where you play the site for this mod

-# Files
+# Branches
-click the "desktop" folder to access them
+"webapp" the main one right here "apps" for desktop and android source files

 # What the code uses from?
-just like the oceanlight PC Port one I made it uses https://github.com/SolsticeSpectrum/Incredibox/ for this
+it uses https://github.com/SolsticeSpectrum/Incredibox/ for this